ksahlin/strobealign/README.md

 USAGE
 -------

-Strobealign v0.1 and up comes with a parameter `-r read_length [100, 150, 200, 250, 300]` that sets suitable parameters for the given rough read length estimate.
+Strobealign v0.1 and up comes with a parameter `-r read_length [100, 150, 200, 250, 300]` that sets suitable seed parameters for the rough read length.
 Specifically, it sets parameters `-k`, `-l` and `-u`.
 Valid values of `-r` currently are 100, 150, 200, 250, and 300.
 If not specified, it defaults to 150.
 The value of `r` does not have to match the exact read length.

 For alignment to SAM file: